wesjrock/hangman/README.md

 OVERVIEW
 --------------------------------------------------
-The purpose of this project was to implement a Hangman game in ICMC Assembly for the [Computer Organization and Architecture] course.
+The purpose of this project was to implement a retro game in ICMC Assembly for the [Computer Organization and Architecture] course.
 ICMC Assembly is a simplified assembly implementation for academic purposes.
 It was made at the Computer Science undergraduate program from University of São Paulo (ICMC - USP).

 ![Screenshot 1](img/img1.png)